 APMs such as New Relic, Dynatrace, AppDynamics, DataDog, and others have developed in recent years into full-fledged observability platforms.
 They include an enriched set of features to include capabilities like log analysis, real user monitoring, synthetic testing, error monitoring, and more.
 However, none of these platforms enable code-level observability, which is the crucial missing piece that allows developers and DevOps/SREs to collaborate and quickly resolve issues and prevent faulty deployments from reaching Production.

-Ozcode Production Debugger presents a new paradigm for troubleshooting Production errors by turning Production Debugging into a monitoring discipline through the following key capabilities.
+Ozcode Live Debugger presents a new paradigm for troubleshooting Production errors by turning Production Debugging into a monitoring discipline through the following key capabilities.

 Autonomous exception capture replaces reproducing an error